Learning Outcomes

 - Enforcement is necessary when a judgment debtor does not pay voluntarily.

-- Taking control of goods involves seizing and selling the debtor's physical assets (subject to exempt goods rules) via an enforcement agent after obtaining a writ/warrant of control and giving 7 days' notice.
+- Taking control of goods involves seizing and selling the debtor's physical assets (subject to exempt goods rules) via an enforcement agent after obtaining a writ/warrant of control and giving 7 days' notice; High Court enforcement may be more effective and interest continues in the High Court.

-- Third party debt orders freeze and capture funds owed to the debtor by a third party, typically a bank (interim order followed by final order).
+- Third party debt orders freeze and capture funds owed to the debtor by a third party, typically a bank (interim order followed by final order), but only the balance present at service of the interim order is caught; joint accounts are generally excluded unless all account holders are judgment debtors.

-- Charging orders secure the debt against the debtor's interest in property (e.g., land, shares), making the creditor secured but requiring a further order for sale to realise funds.
+- Charging orders secure the debt against the debtor's interest in property (e.g., land, shares), making the creditor secured; a further order for sale is required to realise funds, and courts exercise discretion especially where a family home and co-owners are involved.

-- Attachment of earnings orders compel an employer to deduct payments from a debtor's salary above the protected earnings rate.
+- Attachment of earnings orders compel an employer to deduct payments from a debtor's salary above the protected earnings rate; orders can be varied or suspended to reflect changing circumstances.

-- The choice of method depends on the debtor's assets (goods, bank funds, property, employment status).
+- The choice of method depends on the debtor's assets (goods, bank funds, property, employment status), and practical steps to obtain information (order to obtain information) are often necessary.

 Key Terms and Concepts